 Cross cloud scaling with Azure and Azure Stack

 Modern software is increasingly connected and distributed.
-The consistency of Azure Stack with Azure infrastructure and platform services enable you to scale resources cross cloud to meet increased load as needed, and decrease resources as demand drops.
-Optimize cost and maximize resource efficiency while remaining compliant with cross cloud architecture.
+The consistency of Azure Stack with Azure infrastructure and platform services enable you to scale resources cross cloud to meet increased load as needed and decrease resources as demand drops.
+Optimise cost and maximise resource efficiency while remaining compliant with cross cloud architecture.

 A large number of users attempt to access a web app.